cmdcolin/Tiberius/docs/README_old.md

 ### Gene structure prediction
 > relevant code: `bin/eval_model_class.py`, `test_data/test_vit.py`,

 Full gene structures from a genome can be predicted using the `PredictionGTF` class from `bin/eval_model_class.py`.
-Fully automated prediction and evaluation of a model can be done using the `test_data/test_vit.py` script (see its documetation for usage information).
+Fully automated prediction and evaluation of a model can be done using the `test_data/test_vit.py` script (see its documentation for usage information).
 A detailed example for gene structure prediction with a model can be found at `test_data/Panthera_pardus/example_prediction.ipynb`.